James Coates (politician): Early years

 James E. Coates was born to Louise and George E. Coates.
 He attended Howard University's School of Religion, and he graduated with honors.

 Religious career

-Rev. Coates has been the pastor of Bethlehem Baptist Church since October 5, 1957.
+In 1954, Coates was ordained as a minister and became the pastor of Bethlehem Baptist Church on October 5, 1957.
+In 2019, the D.C. council passed a resolution commemorating the 65th anniversary of his ordination.